Are you moving away from IE? [Internet Explorer]

 Hello.

-The long holiday month of May is over, and it's probably the time of year when we need to change our mindset.
+May, with its long holiday, is over, and this is a time of year when we really need to shift our mindset.

-The rainy season is starting to arrive in many places, so let's do our best.
+The rainy season is starting in many places, but let's do our best!

 This time, we'll be talking about this big news, which basically means, "Let's make the transition quickly."